ADHD Relationships: 5 Struggles You Might Experience

 An adult ADHD brain typically processes numerous thoughts in their minds.
 And while that can be an amazing trait, please remember that we can be prone to distractions.
 When interrupted, we can easily forget an idea or lose our momentum to continue what we’re doing.

-You see, a person with ADHD can sometimes have challenges maintaining their focus, so when they get the momentum, they try to do as much as they can.
+A person with ADHD can sometimes have challenges maintaining their focus, so when they get the momentum, they try to do as much as they can.
 The problem is, when something interrupts that momentum, it might be extra challenging to focus again.

 Right timing on when to discuss things can greatly avoid having challenges with this ADHD symptom.